medlab/gadgetron-dataflow-monitor/readme.md

 2. fix the initial focus problem(can not receive key event unless user click on canvas)?
 3. add a sample to read data from testdata and show directly? [done]
 4. rename and publish to pypi, project structure may need to adjust [wip]
+5. add a screen gif to demo how to use ( use peek software )
-5. CD by github action
+6. CD by github action

 # References